Minimum Wage Exemptions & Overtime Exemptions Under the FLSA

 Most employers are legally required to pay a certain minimum wage to their employees (at least $7.25 an hour to comply with federal laws) and pay overtime for hours worked over 40 in a work week (at least 1.5 times the regular pay rate).
-However, the Fair Labor Standards Act (FLSA) provides minimum wage and overtime exemptions for certain jobs and demographics in some circumstances.
+However, the Fair Labor Standards Act (FLSA) provides minimum wage exemptions and FLSA overtime exemptions for certain jobs and demographics.

-If your business is in one of the following commonly exempt industries or you pay the following types of workers, you may be exempt from minimum wage and/or overtime rules:
+If your business is hiring employees in one of the following commonly exempt industries or you currently pay the following types of workers, you may be eligible for a minimum wage exemption and/or FLSA overtime exemption:

 Industry/Company | Worker Type |